 Once you’ve gone through demolition, changed the floorplan, and replaced any fixtures or internal systems necessary, you’ll probably want to shift your focus on the more cosmetic aspects of your remodel.
-Replacing old countertops, cabinets and flooring is great for adding new life to your space; the cost to update each of these features can change significantly depending on what you have done, so make sure you know exactly what you want the final product to look like.
+Replacing old countertops, cabinets and flooring are great for adding new life to your space; the cost to update each of these features can change significantly depending on what you have done, so make sure you know exactly what you want the final product to look like.

 Cabinetry typically ranges anywhere from $250-$3,000 or more, and this can vary greatly depending on if you stick with pre-made cabinets or spring for something custom.
 If possible, consider matching your bathroom cabinets with your kitchen cabinets to save even more in the long run.
 In a case where you’re unable to budget for a full cabinet replacement right away, consider refinishing your old cabinets instead — it’s much more affordable than purchasing new units, and most contractors can easily match old cabinetry with new ones.
-This is another task that you may be able to do yourself with the right tools and a bit of research, especially if you’re just staining or painting the old cabinetry.
+This is another task that you may do yourself with the right tools and a bit of research, especially if you’re just staining or painting the old cabinetry.
 The same goes for a kitchen remodel as well.
 A fresh coat of color and some new knobs are a quick and easy way to freshen up old furnishings like these!

 Replacing old countertops costs around $300 at the low end of the spectrum and can breach $3,800, but the cost typically hangs around $1,500.
 Again, this comes back to the quality of countertops you’re purchasing, how much custom work you want to be done (if any at all), and whether you opt for a pre-made vanity instead.
 If you’re going with something pre-built, the price will change with the quality you select.
-You have less expensive models that will save money but may not be as durable or outwardly attractive; there are also plenty of luxury vanities that are as beautiful and sturdy as expensive.
+You have less expensive models that will save money but may not be as durable or outwardly attractive; there are also plenty of luxury vanities as beautiful and sturdy as expensive.
 Mid-grade vanities usually offer a solid balance of quality and affordability, though your options may be limited with certain sellers.

 For flooring, your price tag will typically settle between $1.45 and $7 per square foot, which brings your total in the realm of $490 to over $600 for the entire bathroom.
 A major factor in having your floor redone is labor, which usually costs around $30 per hour.
 Essentially, your contractor will be removing your old flooring, repairing any underlying damage, and laying new material; if you know, this is an area that you can easily save money in the budget.
 There are still risks if you’re undertaking this task without much experience, but laying a new floor is fairly forgiving as far as structure goes — you’re more likely to cause a cosmetic mistake than cause any integral harm.